Robert-van-Engelen/Forth500/manual.md

     ANEW _program_ ↲

+**WARNING:** do not use `DEFINITIONS` after `MARKER` or after `ANEW`, except when defining a new `VOCABULARY` with `DEFINITIONS` that will be removed by the marker.
+Beware that extending a previous vocabulary with `DEFINITIONS` can lead to a crash later when the marker is executed to delete all definitions:

+    FORTH DEFINITIONS
+    ANEW _game_
+    VOCABULARY GAME
+    GAME DEFINITIONS
+    ...                 \ definitions added to GAME
+    FORTH DEFINITIONS   \ problem
+    : music ... ;       \ definition added to FORTH
+    _game_              \ problem

+Executing `_game_` or reloading the source code with `ANEW _game_` deletes both `GAME` and the `music` word, but the `FORTH` vocabulary is corrupted afterwards because `music` is still considered part of `FORTH`.

+This is correct:

+    FORTH DEFINITIONS
+    ANEW _game_
+    : music ... ;       \ definition added to FORTH
+    VOCABULARY GAME
+    GAME DEFINITIONS
+    ...                 \ definitions added to GAME
+    _game_

 ### Deleting words

 Besides [markers](#markers), `FORGET name` can be used to remove `name` and all words defined thereafter.
-To protect the dictionary, forgetting is not permitted past the address returned by `FENCE`.  `FENCE` is a variable that can be assigned a new boundary in the dictionary to protect from `FORGET`.
-For example, `HERE FENCE !` protects all previously defined words.
+To protect the dictionary, forgetting is not permitted past the address returned by `FENCE`.  `FENCE` is a value that can be assigned a new boundary in the dictionary to protect from `FORGET`.
+For example, `HERE TO FENCE` protects all previously defined words.

+**WARNING:** exercise caution with `FORGET` and vocabularies.
+Typical usage should not pose any problems.
+However, extending a previous vocabulary with additional `DEFINITIONS` after a new vocabulary is defined can lead to a crash when `FORGET` is used to delete words from the new vocabulary:

+    VOCABULARY GAME
+    GAME DEFINITIONS
+    ...                 \ definitions added to GAME
+    FORTH DEFINITIONS   \ problem
+    : music ... ;       \ definition added to FORTH
+    GAME FORGET GAME    \ problem

+This deletes both `GAME` and `music`, but the `FORTH` vocabulary is corrupted afterwards, because `music` is still considered part of `FORTH`.
+The `music` word is dangling and will be overwritten with noisy data, leading to a crash.

+Instead, we should say `FORTH FORGET GAME`.
+This deletes both `GAME` and `music` from the `FORTH` vocabulary, which was our goal.

 ### Introspection